Codimension-one foliations on adjoint varieties: Introduction

-\begin{theorem} Let $ X $ be a smooth hyperplane section of $\mathbb{P}^n \times {\mathbb{P}^n}$ and let $H_1$ and $H_2$ be the families of lines contained on fibers of the two natural projections of $X$ into $\mathbb{P}^n$.
-Let $ \mathcal{F} $ a codimension one foliation on X. Suppose that If $n \ge 3$, then there are two irreducible components in the space of codimension one foliations with degree zero with respect to both families.
-If $n=2$, there exists also a rigid foliation associated with the affine Lie algebra, resulting in three irreducible components in the space of codimension one foliations of degree zero with respect to both families. \end{theorem}
+If \(n \ge 3\), then there are two irreducible components in the space of codimension-one foliations with degree zero with respect to both families (see Proposition \ref{P: logarithmic on PnxPn}).
+If \(n=2\), there also exists a rigid foliation associated with the affine Lie algebra, resulting in three irreducible components in the space of codimension-one foliations of degree zero with respect to both families (see Theorem \ref{teo-comp-A2}). \end{theorem}

-Throughout this work, we always assume the base field to be \( \mathbb{C} \).
+Throughout this work, we always assume the base field is \( \mathbb{C} \).

 The paper is organized as follows.
-In Section \ref{sec-fol}, we introduce fundamental definitions and results on holomorphic foliations, foliations defined by stability conditions, and a key tool for our work: the tangential foliation.
-Section \ref{adjoint-var} discusses rational homogeneous varieties, with a particular focus on adjoint varieties.
-Section \ref{sec4-picard1} is dedicated to foliations on adjoint varieties with Picard number one, while Section \ref{sec5-Picard2} examines foliations on adjoint varieties with Picard number two.
+In Section \ref{sec-fol}, we introduce fundamental definitions and results on holomorphic foliations, slope stability for foliations, and a key tool for our work: the tangential foliation.
+In Section \ref{S:deg fol ratcurves}, we define the degree of a foliation with respect to a family of rational curves.
+Section \ref{S: Rat homog var} is devoted to rational homogeneous varieties, with particular emphasis on adjoint varieties.
+Section \ref{sec4-Fano-picard1} studies foliations on Fano varieties with Picard number one, with special attention to adjoint varieties of Picard number one (Section \ref{sec4-picard1}).
+Finally, Section \ref{sec5-Picard2} examines foliations on adjoint varieties with Picard number two.
+Accordingly, in Section \ref{sec4-Fano-picard1}, we prove Theorem \ref{mainA} using techniques involving deformations of rational curves along foliations (see Proposition \ref{main}).
+More generally, we establish a bound on the algebraic rank of a foliation in terms of the algebraic rank of its tangential foliation (see Proposition \ref{P:bound algebraic rank}).
+We then prove Theorem \ref{T: adjoind picard one}, with key steps presented in Propositions \ref{P: pencil} and \ref{P: adjoint H^0}.
+In Section \ref{sec5-Picard2}, Proposition \ref{P:Picard two} and Theorem \ref{T:Picard two} are proved; see Proposition \ref{deg infinito}, Theorem \ref{P: logarithmic on PnxPn}, and Section \ref{S: adjoint sl3}.